List of Royal Navy deployments: Operation Kipion Mine Countermeasures

 The Royal Navy maintains a permanent presence in the Gulf consisting of mine countermeasure vessels.
 It provides continued support to the region ensuring the "safe flow of trade and oil".
 Typically the mine countermeasure vessels are supported by a Royal Fleet Auxiliary ship acting as a 'mothership'.

-As of January 2023 the following ships are assigned.
-RFA Cardigan Bay, HMS Chiddingfold, HMS Middleton and HMS Bangor.
+As of January 2023 the following ships are assigned: RFA Cardigan Bay, HMS Chiddingfold, HMS Middleton and HMS Bangor.

+Littoral Response Group (South)

+Littoral Response Group (South), to deploy from late 2023, is to be based at the UK Joint Logistics Support Base in Duqm, Oman with responsibility for the Indo-Pacific.
+As of 2023, the principal vessels for LRG (South) were RFAs Argus and Lyme Bay.
+The LRG concept provides the UK options in an era of sub-threshold competition, a "grey zone" where nation states and actors compete in a hostile manner using tactics below the threshold of war.
+The newly elected Labour government's decision to retire the Albion-class assault ships meant that, in future, only vessels from the Royal Fleet Auxiliary would be available to equip both Littoral Response Groups North and South.
+This put the viability of the concept into question.

 Indian Ocean/Pacific Offshore Patrol Vessels

 In September 2021, two Offshore Patrol Vessels, HMS Tamar and HMS Spey, sailed from the U.K. for a planned five to ten-year deployment in the Indian Ocean/Pacific region.
 The vessels were to be assigned missions ranging from "security patrols to deal with drug-running, smuggling, terrorism and other illegal activities" to "joining in exercises with other navies and armed forces".
-Crews would be rotated to the ships on a regular basis and the ships were expected to operate from friendly ports as required.
+Crews would be rotated to the ships on a regular basis and the ships were expected to operate from friendly ports as required, though the primary logistics hub is at the British Defence Singapore Support Unit in Singapore.

 Global

 Continuous At Sea Deterrent

-The Continuous At Sea Deterrent (CASD) (or Trident) is provided by the Royal Navy's four Vanguard-class submarines which deploy on a continuous basis around the globe.
+The Continuous At Sea Deterrent (CASD; or, Trident) is provided by the Royal Navy's four Vanguard-class submarines which deploy on a continuous basis around the globe.
 The Vanguard-class are each armed with a maximum of 16 Trident II D-5 submarine-launched ballistic missiles and 48 nuclear warheads.